wevandrunen/wevandrunen.github.io/_pages/research.md

 <br>
 Current research with _Mimulus guttatus_ is exploring the immediate effects of WGD on life history and phenological traits, using a pool of ~100 newly synthesized neopolyploid lines from populations across this species range.
 <br>
-{% include figure image_path="/assets/images/MimGrowout1.jpg" alt="this is a placeholder image" caption="_Mimulus_ seedlings that have been treated with colchicine to induce WGD" type=center %}
+{% include figure image_path="/assets/images/MimGrowout1.jpg" alt="this is a placeholder image" caption="_Mimulus_ seedlings that have been treated with colchicine to induce WGD" type=left %}

 ## Reproduction, Life History Strategies, and Polyploid Establishment